HaydenBelanger/assemblylinemachines/docs/miscdev/datatypes.md

 }
 ```

-### Tag ItemStack
+## ItemStack With Tag

 ??? error "1.18.2+ Feature"
 	This Data Type was made available in 1.18.2-1.4.
 Prior versions did not have this option and only supported regular ItemStacks.
+Any field that specifies a Tag ItemStack requires a traditional ItemStack in versions prior to 1.18.2-1.4.

-The Tag ItemStack is a hybrid of an *Ingredient* and an *ItemStack* used and referenced in certain recipe types which support it.
-It allows you to specify a tag to pull from for a recipe result as opposed to a static single-item result that one would normally expect with an ItemStack.
-If the tag has multiple like-type results, set `preferredModid` in `assemblylinemachines-common.toml`.
-For more information, see comments in the configuration file.
+The Tag ItemStack is a special type which allows specification of a tag to pull an item from instead of a static item for a recipe result.
+In a case where a tag has multiple items from different mods, you can specify a preferred Mod ID.
+For more information, see the configuration file.
+In any place you see a Tag ItemStack, a traditional ItemStack will also work in its place.

 ``` json
 "output":{